JustAiden9/Karel-J-Robot-Projects/README.md

 # Where Do I Put The Downloaded Code?
 - If you are on a Mac and take this class a Barrington High School there should be a folder on your Desktop called CompProg2 inside of that there should be a folder called Karel J Robot.
 Thats it!

-# Only Use One Project
+# Only Use One Project/Class
 - This is not recommended because it can break very easily, but if you wish to you can.
 So if you just want the code for ThousandMiles, you will need to download 3 files.
 (ThousandMiles.class, ThousandMiles.ctxt, ThousandMiles.java) Once you have downloaded them drag and drop them into the Karel J Robot folder, if it asks you to replace files replace them.
 - Then you will probably want the MyBot code because that is where all the extra code is, so you can do the same step above and drag and drop the 3 files in.
 If you have any projects that are linked to the original MyBot they might break so be careful!